-The City shall designate a City Agent or City Agents for educating, informing, supporting, and communicating the implementation of Chapter 52, including amendments to Chapter 52 specified in this Motion.
-Possible City Agent(s) include staff from the Hyattsville Police Department or Office of Code Enforcement.
+The City shall designate an Animal Control Liaison or Animal Control Liaisons for educating, informing, supporting, and communicating the implementation of Chapter 52, including amendments to Chapter 52 specified in this Motion.
+Possible Animal Control Liaison(s) may include staff from the Office of Code Enforcement.
+For Public Threat violations, a police response may be necessary, but for Public Nuisance violations, a police response is inappropriate.

-The City shall, on its website, specify who the City Agent(s) are and how to contact them.
+The City shall, on its website, specify who the Animal Control Liaison(s) are and how to contact them.
 This shall occur within 60 days of the passage of this motion.